Low overhead by default

 The history database uses SQLCipher.
 Keys are generated locally and stored with restrictive permissions.

-On macOS, install from the Mac App Store for the simplest setup and App Store-managed updates.
-Linux and direct macOS installs remain available through the hosted scripts.
+On macOS, install from the Mac App Store for App Store-managed updates.
+Linux and direct macOS installs remain available through hosted scripts that you can download and inspect before running.

 Install the free macOS app from Apple.
 Updates are delivered by the Mac App Store.